Scarlets: 2016–17 season

+2017–18 season

 The Scarlets looked to maintain their title the following season in the inaugural Pro14 tournament.
 Leigh Halfpenny joined from Toulon, replacing outgoing fullback Liam Williams.
-They topped their pool in the Champions Cup, and defeated La Rochelle 29–17 in the quarter final.
+They topped their pool in the Champions Cup, and defeated La Rochelle 29–17 in the quarter-final.
 The Scarlets fell short of the final, losing to eventual winners Leinster in their semi-final.

 They again reached the final in the league, having defeated the Cheetahs and Glasgow Warriors in the knock-out rounds, but came up short against Leinster, losing 40–32 in the final despite a late flurry of tries and a hat-trick from Johnny McNicholl.

+2018–19 season

 Wayne Pivac was announced as Warren Gatland's successor as Wales coach after the 2019 Rugby World Cup.
 With him left Stephen Jones and Byron Hayward, who joined Pivac on the Wales coaching staff.

 Crusaders assistant coach Brad Mooar was announced as the next head coach in December 2018.

+Project Reset

+In 2018, the Welsh Rugby Union sought to reform club rugby in Wales.
+Salaries had increased as they worked to entice Welsh players abroad to return, and they aimed to streamline costs with a banding system.
+The Professional Rugby Board (PRB) was created between the WRU and clubs to attempt to identify a sustainable path forward.
+The PRB evaluated numerous options including mergers and relocations of clubs, and by early 2019 felt the preferable option was to merge the Scarlets with west Wales rivals the Ospreys; the Swansea club having made a made an approach to the Scarlets in late 2018.
+This was not the first time a west Wales super club had been mooted; during the 2003 formation of regional rugby, a combination of the Llanelli, Swansea, and Neath forming a unified club was initially proposed.
+The new combined club would play league matches at Parc y Scarlets, with European fixtures at the Ospreys' Liberty Stadium.
+Shortly after the proposal was revealed, Scarlets ownership indicated the merger was "off the table", with Ospreys chairman Mike James resigning, and the club formation ultimately remaining unchanged.

-2019–present: Coaching changes
+2019–2021: Coaching changes

+2019–20 season

 New coach Brad Mooar started the 2019 season well, winning five out of the first six matches, but left before settling in, having been selected by new All Blacks coach Ian Foster to join his staff as assistant coach.
 The Scarlets and the New Zealand Rugby Union agreed to a release for Mooar, and his assistant coach Glenn Delaney was named as his successor.
-Former Scarlets Dwayne Peel was announced as head coach for the forthcoming season, with Delaney moving to a Director of Rugby role.
-After a poor run of matches, Delaney was relieved of his duties as head coach and departed the club before assuming the Director of Rugby role, with Dai Flanagan stepping in as caretaker head coach.